JenieX/pretending-tab-media-viewer/README.md

 ## Notes
 * NSFW specific websites will not be supported, excluding general image hosting websites
-* Tested on Violentmonkey with Edge browser
+* Tested in Violentmonkey with Edge browser

 ---